TBD54566975/example-pfi-aud-usd-tbdex/README.md

 2) Setup the database:

-run `/db/scripts/start-pg` from your command line to start a psql container by running. run `./db/scripts/migrate` to perform database migrations This only needs to be done once and then whenever changes are made in db/migrations. run `npm install` to install all project dependencies
+* run `/db/scripts/start-pg` from your command line to start a psql container.

+* run `./db/scripts/migrate` to perform database migrations.
+(This only needs to be done once and then whenever changes are made in db/migrations)

+* run `npm install` to install all project dependencies

 ## Step 1: Run liquidity node (server)